-Implementation of The Global Biodiversity Framework and the 2030 Sustainable Development Agenda
+The Global Biodiversity Framework and the 2030 Sustainable Development Agenda

-- 43. URGES the Secretariat and Contracting Parties to take urgent action to enhance synergies, coherence and effective cooperation among the biodiversity-related Conventions in a manner fully consistent with their mandates and priorities to strengthen the contribution of these instruments to the future implementation of the post 2020 Global Biodiversity Framework, including consistent reference to wetlands within the targets under the Convention on Biological Diversity once adopted, and the realization of the 2030 Sustainable Development Agenda and requests the Scientific and Technical Review Panel to engage with the post-2020 Framework development for appropriate mention of wetlands within the indicators and monitoring framework; - 43.
-ENCOURAGES the Secretariat and Contracting Parties that are also Parties to the CBD to enable the adequate recognition of wetlands in the goals, targets and indicators of the post-2020 Global Biodiversity Framework; - 43.bis1 RECOGNISES the importance of Ramsar sites for implementing the CBD and the Post-2020 Global Biodiversity Framework; - 43bis2.
-REQUESTS the Scientific and Technical Review Panel (STRP) to engage with the CBD for the development of an appropriate reflection of wetlands within the indicators and monitoring framework of the post-2020 Global Biodiversity Framework; - 43bis3.
-REAFFIRMS that the STRP is tasked to assess the financial cost of wetland loss and degradation, and the investment required to maintain and restore wetlands; - 43bis4.
-INVITES the United Nations Environment Programme to build on the Bern Process and continue to strengthen cooperation and coordination among biodiversity-related conventions contributing to effective and efficient implementation of the post-2020 Global Biodiversity Framework, when adopted, by facilitating the process for cooperation among Parties to the relevant biodiversity-related conventions; - 43bis5.
-REQUESTS the Secretary General, encourages Contracting Parties and invites other Governments to actively engage in the Bern process among Parties to the various biodiversityrelated conventions facilitated by UNEP contributing to effective and efficient implementation of the post-2020 Global Biodiversity Framework, when adopted; - 43bis2.
-URGES Contracting Parties, non-Party Range States, and the wider Ramsar conservation community involved in the negotiations of the Global Biodiversity Framework to ensure adequate consideration of wetlands and freshwater therein, emphasizing the vital role of other biodiversity related agreements in delivering on specific aspects of the GBF within their respective mandates; - 43bis3.
-ENCOURAGES Contracting Parties that are also Parties to the CBD to ensure wetlands are adequately recognized in the final version of goals, targets and indicators for the post 2020 Global Biodiversity Framework, for example by retaining the references to inland waters and/or freshwater and coastal ecosystems, alongside terrestrial and marine ecosystems/land and sea, in targets 2 and 3 of the framework;
+- 42. ENCOURAGES the Secretariat and Contracting Parties that are also Parties to the CBD to enable the adequate recognition of wetlands in the goals, targets and indicators of the post-2020 Global Biodiversity Framework; - 43.
+RECOGNIZES the importance of Ramsar Sites for implementation of the CBD and the Post-2020 Global Biodiversity Framework; - 44.
+REQUESTS the STRP to engage with the CBD for the development of an appropriate reflection of wetlands within the indicators and monitoring framework of the post-2020 Global Biodiversity Framework; - 45.
+REAFFIRMS that the STRP is tasked to assess the financial cost of wetland loss and degradation, and the investment required to maintain and restore wetlands; - 46.
+INVITES UNEP to build on the Bern Process and continue to strengthen cooperation and coordination among biodiversity-related Conventions contributing to effective and efficient implementation of the post-2020 Global Biodiversity Framework, when adopted, by facilitating the process for cooperation among Parties to the relevant biodiversity-related Conventions; - 47.
+REQUESTS the Secretary General, ENCOURAGES Contracting Parties and INVITES other Governments to actively engage in the Bern Process among Parties to the various biodiversity-related Conventions facilitated by UNEP contributing to effective and efficient implementation of the post-2020 Global Biodiversity Framework, when adopted;